 Try to go easy on yourself, and don’t expect to have all the answers.
 There’s no right or wrong way to deal with your feelings.
 Everyone has their own way of coping.

 Some people struggle to deal with things on their own.
 It might be difficult to talk to the person you’re supporting about how you are feeling – especially if they are dealing with their own emotions.
 You could get some separate support for yourself, especially if you have different needs and worries.
 There are a number of ways you can get help and support for yourself, including:

 - Health professionals.
 You could talk to your own GP, practice nurse, or any other health professionals about how you’re feeling.
 As a partner or family member of someone with prostate cancer, you are entitled to discuss your own needs and concerns with the health professionals treating or supporting your loved one.
 Remember that our Specialist Nurses are here for you too.

 - Friends and family.
 Your friends and family can provide a good support network.
 This might be practical support or having someone to talk to about how you feel.
 Not all of your friends or family will understand what you're going through, but you might just want to chat about other things.
 Try to accept help from others when it is offered.
 Remember that it’s also okay to ask for help even if it’s not offered.
 Asking for help could give you more time for yourself, and more energy to support your loved one.

 - Support groups.
 At support groups people get together to share their experiences of prostate cancer.
+Some groups also hold meetings online.
 You can ask questions, share worries and know that someone understands what you’re going through.
 Many groups welcome partners, friends and relatives.
 Other groups have separate meetings just for partners, friends and relatives.

 - Our online community.
 Our online community is a place to talk about whatever’s on your mind – your questions, your ups and your downs.
 Members include men with prostate cancer, their family and friends, and people who have supported someone who’s died from prostate cancer.